 How To Have Sex With a Man?

 My advice for how to have sex with a man for a woman who’s only had sex with women.
-It should just be the same right?
+It should just be the same for how to have sex with anyone else right?
 Why isn’t it?

 Hello!
 Firstly, I would like to let you know that I truly appreciate the service that is being provided here for myself, and other people/teenagers who cannot turn elsewhere for this type of information.
 Thank you.